What Makes a Recipe Worth Saving?

 A recipe doesn’t have to be fancy to be part of your story.

-Sometimes the simplest dishes hold the most meaning.
+Sometimes the simplest recipes hold the most meaning.

 When I first started writing down recipes, I kept wondering if they were “good enough.”
 Some felt too simple.
 Others had gaps I had to fill in from memory.
-A few weren’t even mine, just versions passed between friends and cousins.
-But I realized: that wasn’t the point.
-The recipes I kept returning to weren’t perfect—they were familiar, comforting, and full of meaning.
-That’s what made them worth saving.
+A few were just different version of the same thing swapped between friends and cousins.
+But then I realized: that wasn’t the point.
+The recipes I kept returning to weren’t always complex—they were familiar, comforting, and full of meaning.
+This is what made them worth saving.

 What We Reach For Again and Again

 There’s this idea that only the most elaborate, regional, or nostalgic dishes are worth documenting.
 But sometimes the most powerful recipes are the ones that seem ordinary.
 The weekday food.
-The quiet favorites.
+The everyday favourites.
 The thing your grandmother made when there was nothing else in the fridge.

-I didn’t grow up eating plated masterpieces—I grew up eating toast fried in bacon fat, pantry stews, and leftover cake turned into something new.
+I grew up eating toast smeared in bacon fat, stews, and leftovers turned into something new.
 These aren’t fancy, but they carry weight.
 Cultural weight.
 Emotional weight.
-They’re evidence of adaptation, survival, care.
+They’re evidence of adaptation, survival, care in each of them.

 Imperfect Is Still Important

 The first version of my great aunt’s sour cherry cake recipe was basically unusable.
 The batter was dense, and the cherries sank.
-I made it four more times before I understood how to get the batter as buttery as hers.
-That’s what writing these things down is—trial, error, and remembering how it’s supposed to feel.
+I made it four more times before I understood how to get the batter as buttery and fluffy as hers.
+That’s what writing these things down is like—trial, error, and remembering how it’s supposed to feel and taste.

 So if all you have is an ingredient list with no steps—or a dish you vaguely remember—start there.
 Write down what you know.
 Test what you can.
 Ask someone else what they remember.
-Save it anyway.
+Keep trying to get it to a point you’re happy with.
+Start the journey to record it anyway.

 What You Keep Says Something